 Ever dreamed of walking on water?
 Stand-up paddleboarding may be as close as you’ll ever come.

 The sport, which originated among surfers and combines a surfboard with a paddle.
 It’s fun, easy to learn and offers a challenging, different kind of workout that’s good for your core.

 Plenty of local outdoor outfitters like REI provide tips and instructional videos on gear and techniques.
 Here at Actively Northwest, we think the best way to learn anything is to get out there and try it for yourself!

 Here are five tips to help make your first paddleboarding experience good one:

 1. Start in calm, warm water.

 Many newbies master the sport straightaway.
-That said, it takes others a little time to find their balance.
-Rather than making it hard on yourself, start in calm conditions.
+There’s no shame in sitting or kneeling on the board until you feel comfortable standing.
+Return to that position to stay on your board if a boat passes by and creates a wake.
+It can take a little time to find balance.
+Make it easier on yourself by starting in calm conditions.
 “In choppy water, it’s hard to relax when learning,” said John Meyer of Northwest Outdoor Center (NWOC).
 “It’s best to start out in smooth water to get your skills down before attempting rougher conditions.”

 2. Use a stable board with a paddle properly sized for you.